r6915ee/nixos/README.md

 You may also change [`system/users.nix`](./system/users.nix), as that details user information declaratively.

 The configuration directly expects the unstable channel to be used.
-In addition, [nixGL](https://github.com/nix-community/nixGL) is expected to be installed through its channel form as well.

 The one additional piece of Nix software at play is [Home Manager](https://github.com/nix-community/home-manager); specifically, Home